rajbahakdanyu/riverpod_cc/README.md

 # Riverpod CC

-A simple app to learn the basics of riverpod.
+A todo app to learn the basics of riverpod

-This project contains:

--   [x] Counter Demo
--   [ ] Todo Demo